Dynamic Agents on GCP¶

 service accountaccording to these requirements.

-Configure Firewalls: choose or create a security group according to these requirements.
+Configure Firewalls: choose or create a security group according to these Network Requirements.
 Check off

 Allow HTTP traffic.